-Assessment Procedures
+Assessment and Advisement Procedures

 Assessment is the process of evaluating readiness for certain college courses and the probabilities for success in those courses.
-Individual assessment of skill levels is an important part of student success in college.
-Therefore, the District has as assessment process at each of its colleges for entering students.
+The College has an assessment process for entering students which is a required part of the enrollment process.